Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==January 6th, 2024==
 This day was not successful.
 I don't know how to balance between work and leisure time.
 It seems to me that once I start doing some kind of entertainment, It is hard for me to get out of it.
 Once I start, I keep making weak decisions.
 It is as if I can either be really productive or do nothing useful at all (of course, I am being a bit too dramatic here, I do something, but that is not enough).

 For the last few days I was reading one book about training with my bodyweight.
 It inspires me a lot.
-Though, I don't have trainings neither today or tomorrow, so I am trying not to overdo it and let my body rest a bit.
+Though I don't have trainings neither today or tomorrow, so I am trying not to overdo it and let my body rest a bit.

 Tomorrow I will write my plans for this year.

 Some gratitude:
 - I inspired LD (my English teacher) to work on herself more, physically and mentally, it is good.
-- I am grateful to myself for keep reading books;
+- I am grateful to myself, because I keep reading books;
 - I'm consistent with my trainings, it is good.
 I also don't forget about the rest for my body, it is really important.

 ==January 7th, 2024==